Sparse Hanson-Wright Inequalities with Applications: Introduction

 \subsection{Bennett-type inequalities for sparse random vectors}

 It is worth noting that for $\alpha>1$, the tail bounds in both Theorem \ref{thm:sparse_alpha} and Theorem \ref{thm:linear} are sub-optimal as they do not depend on $\alpha$.
 To address this limitation, we develop new tail bounds that improve upon both theorems in the large deviation regime for all $\alpha>1$.
-Below, we present a simplified version of these improved bounds, which has better tail probability estimates compared to Theorems~\ref{thm:sparse_alpha} and \ref{thm:linear} in the large deviation regime.
+Below, we present a simplified version of these improved bounds, which have better tail probability estimates compared to Theorems~\ref{thm:sparse_alpha} and \ref{thm:linear} in the large deviation regime. {More precise statements of the improved linear form (Theorem~\ref{thm:linearbetter}) and quadratic form (Theorem~\ref{thm:quadbetter}) are deferred to Section~\ref{sec:improved}}.

 \begin{theorem}[Simplified tail bounds: $\alpha>1$] Let $X = (X_1, X_2,\ldots, X_n)^T$ be a random vector with independent centered sparse $\alpha$-subexponential components, where each $X_i$ satisfies $\E(|X_i|^r) \le p_i (K r^{\frac{1}{\alpha}})^r$ for all $r\ge 1$ and some $\alpha \in (1,\infty]$. \begin{itemize} \item \text{(Linear form) } Let $a=(a_1,\ldots,a_n)$ be a deterministic vector in $\mathbb R^n$.
 Denote $\lambda^2={\sum_{i=1}^n a_i^2p_i}$.
 For any $t \gtrsim K\lambda^2/\|a\|_{\infty}$,